fleschutz/CWTS/README.md

 > cmake .
 > make -k
 ```
-Now expect a ton of compiler warnings (this is good!).
+Now, expect a ton of compiler warnings (this is good!).
 Edit `CMakeLists.txt` before if you want to force using a certain C++ compiler.

 🏆 Ranking by Compiler Warnings